simplefin/bank-access/README.md

     "\u2603"

-Each item written to stdin should correspond to a question being written to the auth channel (see below).
+Each item written to stdin corresponds to a question written to the auth channel (see below), and each answer must be given in the same order that the question was asked.